What to wear guide

 Make sure that the materials you wear will keep you comfortable during the shoot not only for temperatures but also for being able to move around in.
 If you're in brand new jeans that are still stiff and tight, you might be distracted during the shoot trying to make sure everything stays in place as well as lets you sit, run and move around in.
 If you're wearing a dress that doesn't let you freely walk or run around in, you are going to have a lot of posed photos, which is no fun.
 I also love when people bring clothing or accessories that can show movement by catching wind, because it adds energy to the photos and looks freaking gorgeous!

-I recommend neutrals, earthy tones, and metallic.
+I recommend neutrals, earthy tones, and metallics.
 I recommend to shy away from bright colors.
 This doesn’t mean you can only wear creams, browns and grays.
 There are muted and neutrals for ever single color!
 Bright fluorescent colors don’t inspire me as much as I typically shoot in earthy natural settings, and they end up being more of a distraction which is why I recommend to stay away from them.
 Choose colors that are complimentary to your skin tone.
-Unless you have an olive skin tone or darker skin, steer clear of reds, oranges, and bright pinks for the most part.

 Avoid big, loud, chunky patterns.
 The smaller or more subtle, the better!
 If the pattern is too loud, it will distract from your faces.
 Flannels are always a yes in my book!
 I usually try to avoid pairing too many patterns together because it makes the photos feel a little hectic and distracting from your faces and the location.
-Also, be sure to iron your clothes before so there’s not huge wrinkles distracting from your faces either!
+Also, be sure to iron your clothes before so there’s not huge wrinkles in your photos.

 ACCESSORIES + PROPS